Wuhan Travel Guide

-"I like to eat the delicious Re Gan Mian noodles; I like to wear the cotton jacket I bought in Han Zheng Street; I like to live near the flourishing Liuduqiao area; I like to cross each bridge over the Yangtze," writes a local Wuhan resident.
+"I like to eat the delicious Re Gan Mian noodles; I like to wear the cotton jacket I bought in Han Zheng Street; I like to live near the flourishing Liuduqiao area; I like to cross each bridge over the Yangtze," writes a local resident in Wuhan.
 From this, you can see the locals' affection on this charming city.

-In the Qing Dynasty, Hankou became one of the four best-known towns in the country.
-For centuries, this city has been the center of trade and transportation in central China.
+In the Qing Dynasty (1644 - 1911), Hankou became one of the four best-known towns in the country.
+For centuries, Wuhan has been the center of trade and transportation in central China.
 Today it is an important hub in central China and a feature of Yangtze River cruises for sightseers and businessmen traveling from Sichuan to Shanghai or Hong Kong.

 |Yangtze River Bridge|

 144-hour Visa-free Transit in Wuhan has been implemented at Tianhe International Airport.
 Passport holders from eligible countries, such as USA, Russia, United Kingdom, France, Japan, South Korea and Singapore, can enjoy up to 144 hours free transit when they take an international transfer at the airport.

 Does anyone have any information regarding transit visa or if they are needed for this kind of travel?

 You will print out your flight tickets and bring those printouts with you.
 Also, you will declare at check-in in Bangkok that you will travel to New York via Wuhan using 24 hour visa free transit.
 After a short inspection of your flight tickets, you will be allowed to board the plane.